thosgood/this-weeks-finds/markdown/101-151/week102.md

 To get rid of this problem (if you consider it a problem) we can work with 1-dimensional tangles in 4-dimensional space, where we can deform the first way of switching things to the second.
-We get a \"symmetric\" monoidal category.
-Working in higher dimensions doesn\'t change
+We get a "symmetric" monoidal category.
+Working in higher dimensions doesn't change
 anything: things have stabilized.

 If we impose the extra condition that the morphisms